 Each undergraduate student who requested guest tickets for the University Commencement Ceremony are allotted up to three Severe Weather guest tickets, graduate students are allotted up to two.
-If the Severe Weather Plan is implemented, graduates and faculty in academic attire will be admitted to the Purcell Pavilion with their Graduate or Faculty ticket.
+If the Severe Weather Plan is implemented, graduates and faculty in academic attire will be admitted to the Purcell Pavilion.
 Only guests with a Severe Weather Ticket will be seated in the Purcell Pavilion.

 The event will be broadcast live in the Joyce Center North Dome, auditoriums in the DeBartolo Hall classroom building, and other large auditoriums in nearby buildings as announced.
 This will allow guests without a Severe Weather guest ticket to the Pavilion to view the event live.

 Severe weather is considered lightning, high winds, heavy and persistent rain.

 It is stated that the University Commencement Ceremony will be held in the Notre Dame Stadium on Sunday morning “rain or shine”.
 What does that mean?

 It is the intent to conduct the University Commencement Ceremony in the stadium even if it is raining or the weather conditions are not ideal.
 Also, the event could be delayed for up to an hour while a storm passes through the area.
 Only if there is "severe weather" will the event be moved indoors to the Purcell Pavilion at the Joyce Center and the Severe Weather Plan will be implemented.

 If it is raining for the University Commencement Ceremony in the Stadium, can guests, graduates, or faculty use umbrellas?